-UNH prohibits sexual assault, domestic violence, dating violence, and stalking as they are defined for the purposes of the Clery Act and NH State Law.
+UNH prohibits Sexual Misconduct and Sexual Exploitation in any form.
+Sexual Misconduct is a form of sex-based discrimination that includes Sexual Harassment, Non-Consensual Sexual Penetration, Non-Consensual Sexual Contact, Domestic Violence, Dating Violence, and Stalking as they are defined for the purposes of the Clery Act and NH State Law.
 These crimes will not be tolerated on campus and are a violation of New Hampshire law as well as student and employee conduct policies.
 UNH pro-actively addresses sexual assault, domestic violence, dating violence, and stalking.